dvalentine314/ngrx-rxjs/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+ok so the story is you are an event place like 6 flags or disney land. you track customers visits as well as what and where they purchased stuff. so like on a tuesday someone might visit and find a food stand. at that food stand they might by cotton candy and a doughnut

+`customers` have
+`visits` where they make
+`transactions` where they purchase
+`items`